agy/snedd/README.md

 to mitigate the problem.

-I jokingly mentioned to a colleague that it would be cool if a machine was marked as "tainted" when a user logged in using SSH and prompted that the self destruct sequence was initiated.
+I jokingly mentioned to a colleague that it would be cool if a machine was marked as "tainted" when a user logged in using SSH and then prompted that the self destruct sequence was initiated.

 This is the result.